pencil2d/pencil/docs/build_mac.md

 These are instructions for building Pencil2D on a Mac.
 If you are using Windows go [here](build_win.md), and Linux please go [here](build_linux.md).

 This guide is primarily targeted towards developers.
 If you just want to use the latest version, download it from our [nightly builds](https://drive.google.com/drive/folders/0BxdcdOiOmg-CcWhLazdKR1oydHM).
-This tutorial was made with macOS Sierra (10.12) in mind, however this will probably work with all versions Lion (10.7) and up.
+This tutorial was made with macOS Sierra (10.12) in mind, however this will probably work with all versions Mountain Lion (10.8) and up.

 ## TL;DR